Alexander Livingstone, 1st Earl of Linlithgow: Lord Livingstone

 Alexander Livingstone succeeded his father as Lord Livingstone in 1592.
 Although he may well have been concerned in negotiations with Spain, he was on 31 October 1593 appointed a member of the commission for the trial of the Earls of Angus, Huntly, and Erroll for the same treasonable conduct, in the Spanish blanks plot; and he signed the act of abolition in their favour on 26 November.
 On 18 January 1594 he was named a commissioner of taxation, and in May 1594 he was chosen a lord of the articles.

 At the baptism of Prince Henry on 23 August 1594, Livingstone carried the towel.
 In November 1596 the care of Princess Elizabeth was entrusted to him and his wife Helen Livingstone, Countess of Linlithgow, which caused continuing controversy because she was a Roman Catholic.
 He was chosen one of the members of the Scottish privy council, on its reconstitution in December 1598.
 In March 1600 he had a charter of novo damus of the barony of Callendar, in which the town of Falkirk was erected into a free burgh of barony.

 Earl of Linlithgow

 On 25 December 1600 Livingstone was, on the occasion of the baptism of Prince Charles, created Earl of Linlithgow, Lord Livingstone and Callendar.
-He and Lady Livingstone remained guardians of the Princess Elizabeth until the departure of King James to London in 1603, and after the princess was restored to the king at Windsor an act was passed discharging them of their duty.
+He and Lady Livingstone remained guardians of the Princess Elizabeth until the departure of Anne of Denmark to London in June 1603, and after the princess was restored to the king at Windsor an act was passed discharging them of their duty.

+Livingstone was criticised at this time for his involvement in the controversy at Stirling Castle in May 1603.
+Anne of Denmark attempted to get custody of Prince Henry.
+She was resisted by Marie Stewart, Countess of Mar and the Master of Mar.
+Livingstone signed a bond with other noblemen supporting the delivery of the Prince to the Queen, an action which greatly displeased King James.

 In July 1604 the Earl was appointed one of the commissioners for a union with England.
 In 1621 he voted, through his procurator, against the Five Articles of Perth.